johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-06-25-azure-devops-pull-requests-dynamic-required-reviewers/index.md

 ![title image reading "Azure DevOps: pull requests and dynamic required reviewers" with an Azure DevOps logo](title-image.png)

 However, the required reviewers are static.
-You can set them up in the branch policies, but they don't change dynamically based on the code being changed or the people involved in the pull request.
+You can set them up in the branch policies, but they don't change dynamically based on the code being altered or the people involved in the pull request.
 I spent many moons trawling the internet for an answer to this question, [and I found that many people were asking the same question](https://stackoverflow.com/questions/64754998/how-do-i-add-a-required-reviewer-when-people-of-a-given-team-create-a-pull-reque).
 The answer was always the same: "You can't do that."

 However, there is a way.
 It is, hand on heart, marginally clunky.
 But the clunk is marginal, and more than acceptable.
 It involves co-opting build validations to achieve the desired effect.
 In this post, I'll show you how to do that.